 How do I recognise dysphagia?

-- Coughing or clearing the throat at meal times.
+- Choking episodes, coughing or clearing the throat at meal times.

-- Loss of liquid from the mouth when drinking.
+- Loss of fluids from the mouth whilst drinking

 Dysphagia is a serious medical condition for which you must seek advice from a suitable medical practitioner.